Sales glossary

 Is a USP the same as a slogan?

-No. A slogan is a catchy phrase used for branding (e.g., 'Just Do It').
-A USP is a strategic statement that defines your competitive advantage (e.g., 'The lightest running shoe on the market').
-A slogan evokes emotion; a USP justifies the purchase.
+No. A slogan is a catchy phrase (e.g., 'Just Do It').
+A USP is a strategic differentiator (e.g., 'The lightest running shoe on the market').
+A slogan is for branding; a USP is for selling.